RobertCSternberg/InsertDateandInitials/README.md

 The script forces uppercase initials surrounded by square brackets, this can be overridden by manually modifing the .ini file.

 ### Date Formatting:
-The script formats the current date into a default style of MM/dd/yy ddd and can be modified by the end user.
+The script formats the current date into a default style of MM/dd/yy ddd and can be modified by the end user using the Edit Date Format dialog.

 ### GUI Creation:
 The script creates a graphical user interface (GUI) that includes a help function, a collapse to tray function, an input function for initials, and an input function to update DateTime formatting.

 ### Hotkey Definition:
 A hotkey (Ctrl + d) is defined.
-When the user presses the hotkey, the script will check which radio button is selected (i.e., which date format the user has chosen).
-It will then re-format the current date and time according to the user's selection, and send the formatted date and time, followed by the user's initials.
+When the user presses the hotkey, the script will check which date format the user has chosen.
+It will then re-format the current date and time according to the user's selection, and send the formatted date and time, followed by the user's initials enclosed in square brackets.